readthedocs/actions/README.md

-# Edit PR description with a link to Read the Docs preview
+# Add link to Read the Docs preview to Pull Requests

 Bot that automatically edit Pull Requests with link to documentation on Read the Docs.